Ericsson/tpaf/doc/man/tpafd.8.md

    Set syslog facility to use.
 For example, `-y local0` will make pafd set the facility to `LOG_LOCAL0` on all log messages.

+ * `-n`
+   Disable logging to syslog.
+Syslog logging is enabled by default.

  * `-l <level>`
    Discard log messages with a severity level below <level>.
 For example, `-l notice` will filter out any log message a level lower than